 The stems of the climbing rattan palms are of significant commercial value in Palawan, as elsewhere in South East Asia.
 Both large and small diameter rattans are gathered by the Batak, with the former being much prized for furniture making, and thus exported internationally.
 Batak protection measures for rattan include the exclusion of good palm groves from swidden clearings, and the cutting of single stemmed rattans before the plant has produced fruits (cf. Wakker 1993: 38).
-In addition, Batak are aware that when rattan is harvested, a portion of the palm's cane should be left attached to the plant, in order to allow the growth of the young Thev also frequent stems. avoid harvesting from the same plant and the cutting of small diameter canes.
+In addition, Batak are aware that when rattan is harvested, a portion of the palm's cane should be left attached to the plant. in order to allow the growth of the young stems.
+They also avoid frequent harvesting from the same plant and the a negligible quantity of honey.
+The gathering of putiukan beehives is risky and requires considerable skill.
+The basic equipment consists of a rope, a smoking torch of dried leaves or of other materials, and a bush-The gatherer knife. climbs the vines encircling trunk. the until he reaches the The bees canopy.